 Experts usually recommend a minimum of 30 minutes of daily activity for overall health and well being.
-However, according to experts from Harvard Medical School, you need more than that in order to see results.
-A 2010 study by university experts showed that women need at least 60 minutes of physical activity a day in order to simply maintain weight.
+The Centers for Disease Control and Prevention recommends a minimum of 150 minutes of moderate-intensity aerobic exercise or 75 minutes of vigorous-intensity aerobic exercise to maintain a healthy weight.
 Those who need to lose weight might need even more.
-Based on that, two hours doesn’t seem like a very big stretch for most people.
+Based on that, working out 2 hours per day might not be a very big stretch for most people.

 People with certain medical conditions should not attempt a two-hour workout without medical approval or supervision.
 If you have a joint problem, working out for too long can make the pain or inflammation worse.
 If you suffer from a heart condition or have high blood pressure, such a long workout can actually be dangerous.
+According to a June 2012 article published by Mayo Clinic Proceedings, long-term excessive exercising can lead to adverse changes in the heart.
 If you plan on exercising for such a long time, get clearance from your doctor first and find out which exercises you should avoid, if any.

 TV shows and movies sometimes send the message that exercising for long hours every day is perfectly fine.
 When Sylvester Stallone was training for "Rocky," he would train up to five hours a day in order to get the right muscles and the right fighting moves.
 Other male actors, such as Brad Pitt and Ryan Reynolds, have trained just as hard for action movie roles.
 Movie stars can afford to train for several hours because training is part of their job.
 They often train under the vigilance of medical staff and with professional trainers, so long training sessions are safer.